-RBA membership is open to companies that manufacture or contract the manufacture of electronic goods or a product in which electronics are essential to the primary functionality of the product, or supply materials used in the electronics of those goods.
+RBA membership is open to companies that manufacture or contract the manufacture of a product in which electronics is a function of the product, or supply materials used in those goods.

 There are four membership categories and corresponding requirements as outlined below.

-RBA full members are held accountable to their Code of Conduct commitment via a range of mandatory accountability and assessment means, including self-assessment questionnaires, VAP onsite compliance verification, and corrective actions where necessary.
+RBA Full Members are held accountable to verification of their Code of Conduct commitment via a range of mandatory accountability and assessment means, including self-assessment questionnaires, VAPs and corrective actions where necessary.

 The RBA Code of Conduct itself also outlines necessary management systems to ensure members establish the systems and structures necessary to ensure they do not infringe on workers’ rights nor the wellbeing of their communities.
 These systems and structures are vital to prevent accidents and abuses that damage both businesses and communities.
 The RBA provides a range of tools and resources to help members establish and maintain these systems and structures.

 Supply chain sustainability doesn’t happen overnight and companies will always face new or chronic challenges to protect the rights and well-being of workers and communities in their supply chains.
 As the leading industry coalition driving supply chain sustainability, the RBA sets standards, holds members accountable to them, and provides a range of measures to drive continuous improvement in members’ supply chain sustainability and achieve the RBA mission and vision.